njnadeau/NGScourse/day1am.md

 ```bash
 cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/data/raw .
 ```
 The ```.``` here simply means "use the exisiting names".
-Because we were in the directory where we wanted to copy the files we didn't need to specify the path but this would do the same thing
+Because we were in the directory where we wanted to copy the files, we didn't need to specify the path but this would do the same thing:
 ```bash
 cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/data/raw /fastdata/boXXX/.
 ```